mdnishat27/Bookdb/README.md

+# Book Finder

+A web application created with react.
+It can search books using Google books api.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).